EnterpriseBranding/oxygen-custom-toolbar/README.md

 ## Installation ##

+1. Make sure that Oxygen is installed and active.
-1. Click on the `Download ZIP` button at the right to download the plugin.
+2. Click on the `Download ZIP` button at the right to download the plugin.
-2. Go to Plugins > Add New in your WordPress admin.
+3. Go to Plugins > Add New in your WordPress admin.
 Click on `Upload Plugin` and browse for the zip file.
-3. Activate the plugin.
+4. Activate the plugin.

 ## Usage ##